-This section contains warranty information and knowledge for the operation and care of the motorhome.
+This chapter contains warranty information and knowledge for the operation and care of the motorhome.
 Not all information may be applicable to your model of motorhome.
-More detailed information with CAUTION or WARNING instructions other than what is found in this section, can be found in the item's manufacturer manuals located in the owner information box.
+More detailed information with CAUTION or WARNING instructions, other than what is found in this chapter, can be found in the manufacturer's owner manuals located in the owner information box.

-In time, spotting wonderful little roadside locations by exploring off the main highway will become a regular event.
-There are many modern recreational vehicle parks (including state, county and federal parks) with nice facilities where you can obtain hook-ups for electrical, water and sewage connections.
+In time you will develop a knack for spotting wonderful little roadside locations by turning off the main highway and exploring.
+There are many modern recreational vehicle parks (including state, county and federal parks) with good facilities where you can obtain hook-ups for electrical, water and sewage connections.
 Directories are published which describe these parks and the availability of services and hook-ups.
-On overnight or weekend trips chances are you will not fill up the sewage holding tanks, deplete the water or LP-Gas supply or run down the batteries which supply the living area with 12 Volt DC current.
-On longer trips, when you have stayed where sewer connections and utility hook-ups were not available, it will be necessary to stop occasionally and empty the holding tanks and replenish the water and LP-Gas supply.
+On overnight or weekend trips, chances are you will not fill up sewage holding tank, deplete the water or LP gas supply, or run down the batteries which supply the living area 12 volt DC current.
+On longer trips, when you have stayed where sewer connections and utility hookups were not available, it will be necessary for you to stop occasionally to empty the holding tanks and to replenish your water and LP gas supply.

 Many gas stations have installed sanitary dumping stations.
 Publications are available which list these dumping stations.
-When stopped for the night the Monaco motorhome is built to be safely parked in any spot that is relatively level and where the ground is firm.
+When you stop for the night your Monaco motorhome is built to be safely parked in any spot that is relatively level and where the ground is firm.
 Try to pick as level a parking spot as possible.
-The motorhome is fully self-contained, all facilities are present.
+Your facilities are with you.
+You are self-contained.

-The safety alert symbols mean CAUTION or WARNING for "Personal Safety Instructions."
-Read and understand the instructions where these symbols are displayed in this manual.
+The safety alert symbols mean CAUTION or WARNING - "Personal Safety Instructions."
+Read and understand instructions where these symbols are displayed in this manual.
 Failure to comply with specific instructions may result in personal injury or death.
 Many instructions are required by National Safety Associations.